 Being an intern at McCormick gives me the opportunity to learn different aspects of the industry by visiting other departments at our company.
-Just last week, I went down the street and worked with research chefs at the Technical Innovation Center (TIC).
+Last time, I talked about getting the opportunity to be a teaching assistant for Flavor University, and just last week, I went down the street and worked with research chefs at the Technical Innovation Center (TIC).
 On Tuesday and Wednesday, I worked alongside McCormick Senior Research professionals, Rachel Gooding and Gabby Quintana, to create a magnificent luncheon for the CEO, Lawrence Kurzius, and special guests.
 We put together a five-course meal that was inspired by the ideas behind our 2018 Flavor Forecast®.

 It’s was a terrific experience!
 Here’s the menu we prepared:

 - Caribbean Spiced Coconut Broth

 - Garnished with Banana Leaf and Flowers